 Scott Daeley was named assistant coach and recruiting coordinator for the University of Georgia baseball program on June 11, 2013.

-Daeley arrived at Georgia from Kent State where he was a member of Scott Stricklin's staff for the past nine years.
-Daeley, 36, will serve as Georgia's hitting coach, work with the outfielders and will be the third base coach during games.
+Daeley arrived at Georgia from Kent State where he was a member of Scott Stricklin's staff for nine years.
+Daeley, 37, serves as Georgia's hitting coach, works with the outfielders and is the third base coach during games.

 As the hitting coach at KSU, Daeley helped develop 30 All-Mid-American Conference position players, three MAC Players of the Year and six All-Americans.
 During Daeley's time as recruiting coordinator at KSU, the Golden Flashes assembled classes that excelled both on the field and in the classroom.
 He was a part of the KSU program that made five NCAA Regional appearances highlighted by the 2012 College World Series.